BenThink/automation-main-bot/README.md

 *Based on the data collected it does the following steps:*
 1. opens chrome & new page
 2. logs in the player
-3. checks if the loggin was successful, if not -> it has 2 more attempts to re log in
+3. checks if the loggin was successful, if not -> it has 2 more attempts to re-log in, if not -> stops execution
-4. clicks on Battle menu, checks if battle is on, if off -> fights a player chosen by the user
+4. clicks on Battle menu, checks if battle is on if off -> fights a player chosen by the user
 5. clicks on Adventure menu, collects data from 5 different adventures, compares them and chooses the most efficient one based on experience / time
 6. clicks on Guild menu, checks if the player has enough gold & if he's a member of a guild, if yes -> donates the amount of gold chosen by the user
 7. logs out the player